Dusoye/DUVResults/README.md

 - Age Group: Categorized age group of the runner (e.g., 20-29, 30-39, etc.)
 - Cat: Race category the runner competed in
 - YOB: Year of Birth of the runner
-- Race Count: Number of races the runner has participated in (including the current race)
+- Race Count: Number of races the runner has participated in
-- Cumulative Distance KM: Total distance in kilometers the runner has raced up to and including the current race
+- Cumulative Distance KM: Total distance in kilometers the runner has raced up to
 - Avg Winner Percentage: Average of the runner's performance relative to the winner across all their races
 - Event ID: Unique identifier for each race event
 - Event: Name of the race event